Costa Rica Sea Turtle Conservation FAQs

 Yes of course, in fact we have a page all about how you can fund raise for your trip here.

 We request that you use your common sense and respect for others if you smoke.
 Because the project is a licensed research facility, drinking alcohol is not permitted at the project itself or within three hours of working with the turtles as the smell can affect the nesting females and the hatchlings.
-Otherwise you can drink alcohol off site.

 The currency in Costa Rica is the Costa Rican colón.
 ATMs are available throughout the country for all major credit cards.
 US dollars are widely accepted.
 There are also currency exchange shops so you can also carry US dollars.